 This is why it’s so important to incorporate trauma consciousness into every yoga class, regardless of what style of yoga you teach.

-Trauma conscious yoga requires a surrendering of what we think we know, an openness to allow students to have their own experience of the practice, and a willingness to hold a deep container for your students’ healing.
+Teaching yoga for trauma requires a surrendering of what we think we know, an openness to allow students to have their own experience of the practice, and a willingness to hold a deep container for your students’ healing.

 If we let it, trauma conscious yoga can bring each student back inside, back to their heart.
 This practice can be a teacher for us and for our students because when we hold non-judgmental space for students to heal, we hold that same space for ourselves, too.